amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-standalone-sdk.md

 - Use sample rate to distribute your session quota over the course of a month, rather than using your full quota at the beginning of the month.
 - To find the best sample rate, Amplitude recommends that you start low, for example `.01`.
 If this value doesn't capture enough replays, raise the rate over the course of a few days.
 For ways to monitor the number of session replays captured, see [View the number of captured sessions](/docs/session-replay#view-the-number-of-captured-sessions).

+Session Replay supports remote sampling rate settings.
+This enables users in your organization to configure or update the sampling rate of your project after implementation, without a code change.
+In the event of a conflict, Session Replay defaults to the remote setting.
+For more information, see [Account Settings](/docs/admin/account-management/account-settings#session-replay-settings).

 ### Disable replay collection

 Once enabled, Session Replay runs on your site until either: